rikard-helgegren/leverage_analysis_tool/README.md

 # LAT - Leverage Analysis Tool

-This is a analyzing tool for gaining understanding if and how leveraged instruments can be used to build an investment portfolio that matches ones preferences.
+This is an analyzing tool for gaining understanding if and how leveraged instruments can be used to build an investment portfolio that matches ones preferences.
+The tool is still under construction.

 ### How to run